Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets

 \subsubsection{Actions}

 Our action set is defined as \textit{A} $=\{$ \textit{Track, Search, Active Move}$\}$.
-The \textit{Track} action commands the robot to track targets by panning its head. \textit{Active Move} prompts the robot to change its location to better track a visible target or to overcome Occlusion situations where the taregs is believed to be behind another object.
+The \textit{Track} action commands the robot to track targets by either panning its head or navigating towards the target. \textit{Active Move} prompts the robot to change its location to better track a visible target or to overcome Occlusion situations where the target is believed to be behind another object.
 Lastly \textit{Search} prompts the robot to explore its environment in search of humans by turning its head.
 This action corresponds to the hypothesis that when an object is missing it might be around a human therefore finding humans might reveal the target.
 In addition, we search for humans instead of directly searching for the target, since people are larger and easier to spot from afar.